These are the best places to travel this summer

 Poya (full moon) days

 It is worth noting that every poya (full moon) day is a holiday in Sri Lanka.
-White-clad pilgrims gather at Buddhist shrines and buses, trains, and accommodations fill up, especially if the full moon falls on a Friday or Monday.
-No alcohol is supposed to be sold on poya days and many bars close (though some hotels discreetly provide cold beer "under the table").
+White-clad pilgrims gather at Buddhist shrines and buses, and trains and accommodations fill up – especially if the full moon falls on a Friday or Monday.
+No alcohol is supposed to be sold on poya days and many bars close (though some hotels will discreetly sell guests cold beer).
 This is a particularly atmospheric time to visit the sacred Sri Maha Bodhi tree at Anuradhapura, grown from a cutting taken from the tree under which Buddha attained enlightenment.